tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 # Models and Databases {#chapter-models-databases}
 Typically web applications require a back end to store the dynamic content that appears on the website.
 For Rango, we need to store the pages and the categories, along with other details.
 The most convention way is to do so by employing the services of a relational database - that uses *Structured Query Language (SQL)*.
-Django, however, provides a convienent way in which to access data stored in databases by using an [*Object Relational Mapper (ORM)*](https://en.wikipedia.org/wiki/Object-relational_mapping).
+Django, however, provides a convenient way in which to access data stored in databases by using an [*Object Relational Mapper (ORM)*](https://en.wikipedia.org/wiki/Object-relational_mapping).
 In essence, data stored within a database table is  encapsulated via Django *models*.
 A model is a Python object that describes the database table's data.
 Instead of directly working on the database via SQL, Django provides methods that let you manipulate the data via the corresponding Python model object.

 This chapter walks you through the basics of data management with Django and its ORM.
 You'll find it's incredibly easy to add, modify and delete data within your app's underlying database, and how straightforward it is to get data from the database to the Web browsers of your users.